 What is a virtual assistant?

-Added to this, there is no need for an office, or a fully fitted workstation, which includes computers and mobile phones.
-The virtual assistant simply works remotely from their own home office.
+Additionally, there is no need for an office or a fully fitted workstation, which includes computers and mobile phones.
+The virtual assistant works remotely from their own home office.

 Benefits of a virtual assistant for an eCommerce business

 There are many benefits a virtual assistant can offer an eCommerce store.
 These benefits can range from completing the admin tasks to accessing great people at lower rates to do more specialist tasks.